 This results in Laura being more engaged, healthy, and happy.
 She has the time and mental energy to eat more healthily, exercise, and have a satisfying personal life.

 In turn, this means that Laura is more satisfied with her work and the flexibility it offers, taking into account her needs rather than treating her the same as everyone else.
 As a result, her mind has room to rest up and return to work refreshed to perform at the best of her abilities.

-It might sound like a highly cynical term but it truly is a win-win.
-Your organization benefits from an employee who performs better on all aspects that matter (productivity, loyalty, etc) and your team are helped to be as happy and satisfied as possible with their job.
+With this satisfaction comes loyalty.
+She isn’t likely to look for another job, which boosts retention and engagement.
+Overall, your organization benefits from an employee who performs better on all aspects that matter (productivity, loyalty, etc.) and your team is as happy and satisfied as possible with their job.

 Employee engagement can be daunting to measure since it’s such an intangible concept.
-You need to know what aspects contribute to “engagement” in order to be able to measure it.
+You need to know what aspects contribute to “engagement” to measure it.

 Instead, you need to be able to measure employee:

 - Growth opportunities

 - Manager/team relations